INFORMSJoC/2022.0328/src/README.md

 ## l1ball_runtime_benchmark.jl

-This script uses macro @benchmark to test runtimes of 3 serial methods (sort and scan, Michelot's method, Condat's method) and 4 parallel methods (sort and scan, sort and partial scan, Michelot's method, Condat's method) in different numbers of cores (8, 16, 24, 32, 40, 48, 56, 64, 72, 80).
+This script uses macro @benchmark to test runtimes of 3 serial $\ell_1$ ball projection methods (sort and scan, Michelot's method, Condat's method) and 4 parallel methods (sort and scan, sort and partial scan, Michelot's method, Condat's method) in different numbers of cores (8, 16, 24, 32, 40, 48, 56, 64, 72, 80).
+The input vector is i.i.d. $N(0,1)$ with size of $10^8$

 Use the following command in your console, then you can get the test result.